 This amount of money is then ordered to be paid by the non-custodial parent to the custodial parent.
 This calculated child support is usually deducted from the obligor’s paycheck, paid to the state disbursement unit (who accounts for the payment) and then forwarded to the custodial parent.

 Child support is not tax deductible to the payor and the child support receiver does not pay tax on the child support they receive.

 What is this child support supposed to actually pay for?

 The short answer is “anything the custodial parent wants it to pay for.”
-The custodial parent has no obligation to provide an accounting of how the child support was spent or not spent.
-You cannot present the court with evidence of the other parents’ clothing, vacations or even suspected drug use as evidence of misused child support.
+The custodial parent has no obligation to provide an accounting of what child support is used for.
+You cannot present the court with evidence of the other parents’ clothing, vacations or even suspected drug use as evidence of what child support was used for.

 If you believe that child support is being misused or is an inappropriate amount your only available remedy is a motion to modify child support.